dilshoda0202/polling/README.md

 # `Polling`

-A polling application to use with friends to decide what movie to watch.
+A polling application to use with friends to vote on topics.
+Current MVP version of the application uses a movie database API.
+You and your friends can vote create polls on what movies you'd like to see this weekend.

 ## How to Install
 1. `Fork` and `Clone` this repository in your terminal